 The season winds down in late October, and the Garden Gang is there to “Put the Garden to Bed” for the winter.
 Perennials are cut back, annuals are removed and tulip bulbs are nestled in their beds for a vibrant show of color the following spring.

-The garden thrives and flourishes today through the generous efforts of faithful volunteers, and if you would like to join this dedicated group of volunteers, please contact Kirsten Fuchs, at email@example.com.
+The garden thrives and flourishes today through the generous efforts of faithful volunteers.
+If you would like to join this dedicated group of volunteers, visit our volunteer page or contact Melanie da Costa (firstname.lastname@example.org).